Home ยป Recipes ยป Snacks

 As green banana flour is a very fine powder it gives our Gluten-Free Protein Balls a very smooth texture and truffle like consistency.
 Which makes them feel a little more special than just a healthy snack.

-Love using green banana flour?
-Then why not try these >>> Gluten-Free Blueberry Banana Muffins <<< which are also vegan, sugar-free and oil free.
+Try these Gluten-Free Blueberry Banana Muffins which also use green banana flour and are vegan, sugar-free and oil free.

 Full list of ingredients needed